yunwooseong/CD-VAE/README.md

 ### Requirements
 The required libraries and packages are listed in ```requirements.txt```.
 ### Datasets
-We used the MovieLens20M and Netflix Prize datasets in our experiments.
+We used the MovieLens20M and Netflix datasets in our experiments.

 ```./datasets``` include download paths and preprocessing procedures.